Fuuz-Platform/platformhelp/README.md

-# platformhelp
+# Platform Help Articles and KB
-Testing this out as a place to create a Fuuz Help listing in github
+A curated place for all help related information on the Fuuz Platform.